 - 1. Speech services - a.
-A group of qualified professionals determining eligibility under requirements of this rule and subsection 6A-6.0331(6), F.A.C., must include a speech-language pathologist.
+A group of qualified professionals determining eligibility under requirements of this rule and subsection 6A-6.0331(6), F.A.C., must include a speech-language pathologist. - b.

-- b.
 A speech-language pathologist shall be involved in the development of the individual educational plan for students eligible for speech services, whether as special education or as a related service for an otherwise eligible student with a disability. - c.
-Speech therapy services shall be provided by a certified speech-language pathologist pursuant to Rule 6A-4.0176, F.A.C., or a licensed speech-language pathologist pursuant to Section 468.1185, F.S., or a speech-language associate pursuant to Rule 6A-4.01761, F.A.C.

-2. Speech-language associate (SLA)

-Speech therapy services provided by an SLA as specified in Rule 6A-4.01761, F.A.C., will be under the direction of a certified or licensed speech-language pathologist with a master's degree or higher in speech-language pathology.
+Speech therapy services shall be provided by a certified speech-language pathologist pursuant to Rule 6A-4.0176, F.A.C., or a licensed speech-language pathologist pursuant to Section 468.1185, F.S., or a speechlanguage associate pursuant to Rule 6A-4.01761, F.A.C. - 2.
+Speech-language associate - a.
+Speech therapy services provided by a speech-language associate as specified in Rule 6A-4.01761, F.A.C., will be under the direction of a certified or licensed speech-language pathologist with a master's degree or higher in speech-language pathology.
 Services can be provided for a period of three (3) years as described in Section 1012.44, F.S., in districts that qualify for the scarcity supplement as described in Section 1011.62(7), F.S.

-For more information on the responsibilities and duties of an SLA, go to: http://info.fldoe.org/docushare/dsweb/Get/Document-4662/TAP2007-137.pdf.
+- b.
 The district shall submit a plan to the Department of Education for approval before implementation of Rule 6A-4.01761, F.A.C.
-The components of the plan found in Rule 6A-6.03012(7), F.A.C., will include a description of:

-- The model, specifying the type and amount of direction, including direct observation, support, training, and instruction - The rationale for using this model - The manner in which the associate will be required to demonstrate competency - The process for monitoring the quality of services - The process for measuring student progress - The manner in which the speech-language associate will meet the requirements of the annual district professional development plan for instructional personnel
+The components of the plan found in Rule 6A-6.03012(7), F.A.C., will include a description of: - The model, specifying the type and amount of direction, including direct observation, support, training, and instruction - The rationale for using this model - The manner in which the associate will be required to demonstrate competency - The process for monitoring the quality of services - The process for measuring student progress - The manner in which the speech-language associate will meet the requirements of the annual district professional development plan for instructional personnel